-Discover the hidden treasures of Morocco, its rich culture, the striking Sahara desert, the Imperial cities, history, landscapes, architecture, Mediterranean & Atlantic coasts, inspiring UNESCO listed sites and more on this 13 days Morocco tour from Tangier.
+Explore the treasures of Morocco, its rich culture, the striking Sahara desert, the Imperial cities, history, landscapes, architecture, Mediterranean & Atlantic coasts, inspiring UNESCO listed sites and more on this 13 days Morocco tour from Tangier.

 This epic 13 days Morocco tour from Tangier, north & south Morocco, will kindle your historic and cultural spirit.
 Visit the captivating cities of Tangier, Asilah, Lixus, the legendary Caves of Hercules and the promontory of Cap Spartel at the entrance to the Straights of Gibraltar.
 Admire the blue pearl city of Chefchaouen, the world’s 6th most beautiful city.

 Embark on a monumental camel trek into the iconic Sahara desert where you will relish a starry sky overnight in a Berber desert camp and may avail yourself of sand boarding and quad bike riding the golden orange Sahara dunes.
-Witness the mountain peaks of the Rif Mountains and the awe-inspiring Atlas Mountains with its world of beautiful Berber folk, as you continue to explore the deep gorges, luscious oases, valleys, cedar forests, wondrous landscapes and unique rock formations, all of which Morocco has to offer.
+Witness the mountain peaks of the Rif Mountains and the awe-inspiring Atlas Mountains with its world of beautiful Berber folk, as you continue to explore the deep gorges, luscious oases, valleys, cedar forests and unique landscapes, all of which Morocco has to offer.

 Observe the UNESCO site of Ksar ait Benhaddou, the most intriguing of the red earth castles and one of the most eye-catching filming locations in Africa featured in Game of Thrones, Gladiator & more..
-Visit the city of Ouarzazate, known as the Hollywood of Africa.
 Meet the nomads of Sahara and share a cup of tea with them.

 Witness the beauty of the UNESCO protected Oasis of Skoura and the iconic 17th century Kasbah of Amridil.
 There will be adventures through ancient cities, their Medinas showcasing a labyrinth of exciting alleyways crammed with markets, souks and craftsmen, all pulsating with colour and rich culture.